splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

 |hr|

 To get a detailed breakdown of your metric time series (MTS) creation and usage, you can request a short-term usage report by contacting your tech support member or your account team.
-The report covers a specific interval, such as 30 days.
+The report covers a specific interval of no more than 30 days.

 You can use the detailed metrics usage analytics report to optimize your usage of custom metrics.